 A Roadmap to CBD in Alabama

 CBD oil in Alabama is no doubt a hot topic, with products becoming increasingly available throughout the state.
-Hemp-derived CBD products are hitting the shelves, much to the pleasure of thousands of interested residents.
-CBD products are also available online, giving citizens even more opportunities to explore the market.
+Hemp-derived CBD products are hitting the shelves, much to the delight of thousands of interested residents.
+Additionally, purchasing products online is a viable option, giving citizens even more opportunities to explore the market.

 Before buying, though, it’s essential to read up and do your homework.
 What kind of CBD products should you buy?
 Where is the best place to get them?
 These are questions that might be on your mind, and fortunately, they’re ones that are fairly easy to answer.

-In this quick and simple guide, we will explain everything you need to know about CBD in Alabama, including the current situation regarding industrial hemp cultivation.
-We hope you find everything you want to know in this article, but feel free to drop us a question if you’re still feeling confused!
+In this quick and simple guide, we will explain everything you need to know about CBD in Alabama, including the state’s stance on industrial hemp cultivation.
+We hope you find everything you want to know in this article, but feel free to email us with questions if you’re still feeling confused.

-CBD oil is on the up in Alabama, but as is the case in other states, all products must be derived from hemp.
-As per U.S. Farm Bill guidelines, CBD must be hemp-derived and contain less than 0.3% THC.
-Under these guidelines, state residents can find numerous options when it comes to CBD in Alabama.
+CBD oil is becoming more popular than ever in Alabama.
+But as per the U.S. Farm Bill guidelines, CBD must be hemp-derived and contain less than 0.3% THC.
+Under these regulations, state residents can find numerous options when it comes to CBD in Alabama.

-In fact, Governor Kay Ivey signed Senate Bill 225 back in June 2019.
-This bill outlined a process for hemp cultivation that would be approved by the federal government.
-Great news for Alabama farmers (and those interested in CBD), the Bill opened up several new avenues for agriculture in the state.
+In fact, Governor Kay Ivey signed Senate Bill 225 in June 2019, which outlined a process for hemp cultivation that the federal government eventually approved.
+It means that Alabama could open up several new avenues for agriculture in the state, which is great news for state farmers (and those interested in CBD).

 CBD edibles refer to any cannabidiol product that you take orally.
-In other words, by eating it.
-If you’re a foodie who just loves sweet treats, then you’re sure to love CBD edibles.
+In other words, by eating or drinking it.
+If you’re a foodie who loves sweet treats, then edibles could be the perfect introduction to CBD.
 The most common kinds are CBD gummies and CBD chocolate, but you can also find drink options like our Pure Kana CBD Beverage Enhancers.
-Some users like to make edibles at home, but store-bought varieties provide a simple, pre-measured amount of CBD.
-They’re easy to use and can be consumed on the go for maximum convenience.
+They provide a simple, pre-measured amount of CBD that can be consumed on the go for maximum convenience.

-Alabama is surprisingly one of the most hemp-friendly states in the USA.
-Industrial hemp is seen as an agricultural commodity, and can be grown with the proper license and application fees.
+Alabama is one of the most hemp-friendly states in the USA.
+In fact, industrial hemp is seen as an agricultural commodity and can easily be grown with the proper license and application fees.
 As per the U.S. Farm Bill, states wishing to allow the growth of hemp must have their plans approved by the U.S. Department of Agriculture (USDA).
 Alabama has such a policy in place, allowing approved growers to cultivate hemp.

 Shortly before the 2018 Farm Bill came into play, the Alabama Attorney General issued a Public Notice allowing industrial hemp to be produced.
 The Hemp Research and Pilot Program was launched in January 2019, with the first growers producing a crop later that same year.

-One thing we might see is an increase in the number and types of products available.
-The CBD market is extremely varied all over the U.S., with seemingly no end to the number of interesting products to try out.
-Manufacturers are getting innovative, but like all things that involve progression, it’s important to be able to distinguish between gimmicks and true, tangible innovation.
+One thing we might see in the future is an increase in the number and types of products available.
+The CBD market is extremely varied all over the U.S., with seemingly no end to the number of exciting products to try out.
+Manufacturers are getting innovative, but like all things that involve progression, it’s important to be able to distinguish between gimmicks and true originality.

-Out of all the states, it’s a bit surprising that Alabama is seemingly so open to the idea of hemp cultivation.
-Hemp is becoming increasingly accepted as a commercial crop, and of course, we expect this to mean good things in the future regarding the availability of CBD in Alabama.
+Some people might find it surprising that Alabama is seemingly so open to the idea of hemp cultivation.
+Hemp is becoming increasingly celebrated as a commercial crop, and of course, we expect this to mean good things in the future regarding the availability of CBD in Alabama.

-Whether you came to this article while looking for ‘CBD online in Alabama’ or you just came to check out the current status of hemp in the state, we hope we’ve been able to provide some meaningful insight.
-Have a look through our online store, and get started today with some of the best USA-made CBD products on the market.
+So, whether you came to this article while looking for ‘CBD online in Alabama’ or you just came to check out the current status of hemp in the state, we hope we’ve been able to provide some meaningful insight.
+Have a look through our online store, and get started with your CBD journey today.